meifish/SizeHub/README.md

 The frontend is a normal flutter app and should run when navigating to the /frontend folder under the project root.
 Do “flutter run”.

-We have created a sample user account for you to use/test on.
+You can create your own account, but if you would like to use an existing account with sample data already on it (such as posts and comments), We have created a sample user account for you to use/test on.
 The credentials are:

 # Sample Account